First Observation of Antiproton Annihilation At Rest on Argon in the LArIAT Experiment: Introduction

-The $\bar{p}N$ annihilation takes place preferentially at the surface of a nucleus~\cite{VonEgidy:1987mz} and results in a set of particles, primarily pions ($\pi$), emanating isotropically from the annihilation vertex.
-The exact number and mixture of produced particle types varies depending on the target nucleus.
-Since a fraction of the pions from the annihilation have to travel through the nucleus before becoming visible in the detector, they can undergo a number of final-state interactions (FSI) processes: absorption ($\pi^+ + n \rightarrow p$ or $\pi^- + p \rightarrow n$), neutral pion production ($\pi^\pm + n \rightarrow \pi^\pm + n + \pi^0$), quasi-elastic scattering ($\pi^\pm + N \rightarrow \pi^\pm + N$), or single-charge exchange ($\pi^+ + n \rightarrow p + \pi^0$ or $\pi^- + p \rightarrow n +\pi^0$).
-These processes modify the kinematics of the pions or even prevent pions from exiting the nucleus entirely.
+The $\bar{p}N$ annihilation takes place preferentially at the surface of the nucleus~\cite{VonEgidy:1987mz} and results in a set of particles, primarily pions ($\pi$), emanating isotropically from the annihilation vertex.
+The exact number and mixture of produced particle types varies depending on the target nucleus and its density.
+Since a fraction~\cite{VonEgidy:1987mz, antiproton_confinment, PhysRevC.63.027301} of the pions from the annihilation have to travel through the nucleus before becoming visible in the detector, they can undergo a number of final-state interactions (FSI) processes.
+These processes modify the kinematics of the pions or can prevent pions from exiting the nucleus entirely.

-Because of these FSI, final-states of $\bar{p}N$ annihilation can be used as a proxy for that of theorized neutron-antineutron (\nnbar) oscillations~\cite{Mohapatra:2009wp} where the newly-converted $\bar{n}$ immediately annihilates with a neighboring nucleon.
-Observing this baryon number violating process would satisfy one of the Sakharov conditions~\cite{Sakharov:1967dj} and would have profound implications for theories on baryogenesis, the origin of matter-antimatter asymmetry, and large extra dimensions~\cite{FUKUGITA198645, PhysRevLett.97.131301, PhysRevD.87.115019, PhysRevLett.88.171601}.
 Assuming isospin symmetry, and the similarity of protons and neutrons in terms of quark content, it can be assumed that $\bar{p}N$ annihilation interactions result in outgoing products that are largely similar in particle makeup and kinematic distribution to those that would emerge from a $\bar{n}N$ annihilation~\cite{Klempt:2005pp}.
-Due to the difficulty in performing antineutron scattering measurements and their resulting scarcity~\cite{Astrua:2002zg}, $\bar{p}N$ annihilation are critical inputs for \nnbar oscillation models.
-More complete models, especially of FSI, are necessary to test automated reconstruction on these isotropic events to improve the sensitivity of future searches for \nnbar in large liquid argon time projection chambers (LArTPCs) like DUNE.
+Because of this, $\bar{p}N$ annihilation can be used as a proxy for that of theorized neutron-antineutron (\nnbar) oscillations~\cite{Mohapatra:2009wp} where the newly-converted $\bar{n}$ immediately annihilates with a neighboring nucleon.
+Observing this baryon number violating process would satisfy one of the Sakharov conditions~\cite{Sakharov:1967dj} and would have profound implications for theories on baryogenesis, the origin of the matter-antimatter asymmetry, and large extra dimensions~\cite{FUKUGITA198645, PhysRevLett.97.131301, PhysRevD.87.115019, PhysRevLett.88.171601}.
+Due to the difficulty in performing antineutron scattering measurements and their resulting scarcity~\cite{Astrua:2002zg}, $\bar{p}N$ annihilation are critical inputs for \nnbar oscillation models by providing more final-state information.
+More complete models, especially of FSI due to the nucleus, are necessary improve the sensitivity of future searches for \nnbar in large liquid argon time projection chambers (LArTPCs) like the Deep Underground Neutrino Experiment (DUNE)~\cite{DUNE:2020lwj}.